 FE-40 Side Effects

-Generic Name: ferrous gluconate
+Generic name: ferrous gluconate

-Applies to ferrous gluconate: capsules, tablets
+Applies to ferrous gluconate: oral tablet.

 For Healthcare Professionals